kewal-ballte/Fifa_World_Cup_Analysis/README.md

 Some of the insights generated from this project:

-1.Top 5 Highest FIFA Ranked Teams (2022)
+1. Top 5 Highest FIFA Ranked Teams (2022)
-→ Finds the teams with the best FIFA rankings before the tournament.
+-  Finds the teams with the best FIFA rankings before the tournament.

-2.Teams with the Oldest Average Squad Age
+2. Teams with the Oldest Average Squad Age
-→ Highlights experienced squads based on average player age.
+-  Highlights experienced squads based on average player age.

-3.Top 5 Goal Scorers from Squads
+3. Top 5 Goal Scorers from Squads
-→ Identifies the most effective strikers of the tournament.
+-  Identifies the most effective strikers of the tournament.

-4.Teams with Most Players Having 50+ Caps
+4. Teams with Most Players Having 50+ Caps
-→ Evaluates experience within each squad.
+-  Evaluates experience within each squad.

-5.Players Who Outperformed Their Team’s Average Goals → Shows standout players compared to their team averages.
+5. Players Who Outperformed Their Team’s Average Goals
+-  Shows standout players compared to their team averages.

-6.Weekday with the Most Matches
+6. Weekday with the Most Matches
-→ Analyzes which day hosted the highest number of games.
+-  Analyzes which day hosted the highest number of games.

-7.World Cup Winners Who Also Scored the Most Goals in a Match (Same Year) → Historical insight into attacking dominance by champions.
+7. World Cup Winners Who Also Scored the Most Goals in a Match (Same Year)
+-  Historical insight into attacking dominance by champions.

-8.Top Scorers from Top 10 FIFA Ranked Teams
+8. Top Scorers from Top 10 FIFA Ranked Teams
-→ Merges FIFA rankings with individual performance.
+-  Merges FIFA rankings with individual performance.

-9.Team Performance Summary
+9. Team Performance Summary
-→ Aggregates squad age, goals, and FIFA ranking for each team.
+-  Aggregates squad age, goals, and FIFA ranking for each team.

-10.Years with Above-Average Total Matches
+10. Years with Above-Average Total Matches
-→ Historical comparison of World Cup editions.
+-  Historical comparison of World Cup editions.

-11.Match Results with Group Information
+11. Match Results with Group Information
-→ Combines match results with group stage context.
+-  Combines match results with group stage context.

-12.Matches Played per Team in 2022
+12. Matches Played per Team in 2022
-→ Counts appearances for each team across the tournament.
+-  Counts appearances for each team across the tournament.